KuanKongy/FloowForge/api/README.md

 ### When you see Cloudflare 401

-Cloudflare AI Gateway returns 401 for two distinct reasons; in both cases the gateway message gets surfaced in the editor's run sidebar:
+Cloudflare Workers AI returns 401 for two distinct reasons; in both cases the provider message gets surfaced in the editor's run sidebar:

 1. **Token scope missing**: API token doesn't have *Workers AI: Read* + *Workers
    AI: Edit*.
 Open Cloudflare Dashboard -> My Profile -> API Tokens, edit the